Khurramnaveed3233/Airbnb-Pakistan-2025-A-SQL-Powered-Business-Insights-Project/README.md

 **Solution:**
 Simulated realistic Airbnb-style data across 10 major cities, ensuring logical distribution of prices, reviews, bookings, and host behaviors.
 Maintained referential integrity across all tables.

 ---

-### 2. 🏙️ City-Based Price Comparison
-**Challenge:**
-Needed to compare individual listing prices against their respective city’s average.

-**Solution:**
-Used **Common Table Expressions (CTEs)** to calculate average prices per city, then joined it back to the listings table for comparison.

----

-### 3. ⭐ Top Listings by Reviews in Each City
-**Challenge:**
-Required identifying the most-reviewed listing in every city.

-**Solution:**
-Applied the **`RANK()` window function**, partitioned by city and ordered by review count, to find top listings based on guest engagement.

----

-### 4. 🧑‍💼 Host Performance Analysis
-**Challenge:**
-Needed to aggregate booking and revenue metrics across normalized host, listing, and booking tables.

-**Solution:**
-Wrote optimized **JOIN** and **GROUP BY** queries to extract host-specific KPIs, such as total revenue and bookings.

----

-### 5. ⚙️ Query Optimization
-**Challenge:**
-Nested CTEs and subqueries were causing performance slowdowns.

-**Solution:**
-- Indexed key columns such as `city`, foreign keys, and listing IDs
-- Introduced temporary views and eliminated redundant nested logic
-- Simplified queries for faster execution time

----

-## 🚀 Next Steps (Optional Enhancements)

-- 🔗 **Power BI Dashboard Integration** for interactive, real-time visuals
-- 📈 **Predictive Modeling** using Python or R to forecast demand, reviews, or pricing
-- 🎥 **Loom Video Walkthrough** to demonstrate project background, queries, and findings live

----